Fall 2025 Drop-in Support Spaces

 Trans and Gender-Nonconforming Group (TGNC)

-Free and open to all UMass and Five College students who identify as trans, non-binary, gender non-conforming, or questioning.
-Students located in any state, or internationally are welcome.
+Open to all UMass and Five College students who are interested in talking and connecting with trans, non-binary, gender non-conforming, and/or questioning peers.
 Will run every week of the semester.

 Co-sponsored by Stonewall Center